Option Choices

 Year 9 Curriculum Choices

 Choosing your subjects in Year 9 is an important step as you move into Key Stage 4.
-The subjects you select will shape your learning in Years 10 and 11 and help prepare you for future study and career pathways.
+The choices you make will shape your learning in Years 10 and 11 and support your future pathways.

-Please read the Subject Information Booklet carefully to help guide informed and ambitious choices.
+Please read the Subject Information Booklet carefully to support informed and ambitious choices.

 Religious Studies and Modern Foreign Languages

-Religious Studies (RS) is a compulsory GCSE subject for all students at Mossbourne Fobbing Academy.
-Students complete the RS GCSE examination at the end of Year 10, allowing them to achieve an early GCSE success and focus on their remaining subjects in Year 11.
+Religious Studies (RS) is a compulsory GCSE for all students at Mossbourne Fobbing Academy.
+Students will complete the RS GCSE at the end of Year 10, securing an early GCSE qualification and allowing greater focus on other subjects in Year 11.

-Modern Foreign Languages are an important part of the Mossbourne curriculum.
-In the future, Spanish will become compulsory as part of our curriculum model.
-However, languages are not compulsory for the current Year 9 cohort.
+Modern Foreign Languages (MFL) remain an important part of our curriculum.
+In future cohorts, Spanish will be compulsory.
+However, for the current Year 9 cohort, languages are not compulsory.

 Guidance for Students

-We also recommend that students consider subjects that contribute towards achieving the English Baccalaureate (EBacc).
-This reflects a broad and academically strong curriculum and is valued by colleges, universities and employers.
+We also encourage students to consider subjects that contribute towards the English Baccalaureate (EBacc).
+This represents a strong academic foundation and is valued by colleges, universities and employers.

 DfE EBacc Information Leaflet